 The remarkable city of Bikaner came to exist out of an adventure that took place more than five centuries ago.
 In the late 15th century, Rao Bika, the second son of the ruler of Jodhpur, Rao Jodha, decided to move in search of his own realm, as the claim to the throne of Jodhpur rightfully belonged to his elder brother.
 Ambitious and independent Bika traveled with his followers to this desert-land and decided to establish his town at a place which was then under the rule of resilient Jat Clans.
 It is believed that the leader of Jats agreed to let go of his land only if Rao Bika would keep his name alive forever.
 Hence, Rao Bika post-fixed the name of the Jat leader, Nera with his own name and Bikaner came into existence.
 Over the next centuries, during the Mughal rule, Bikaner became the capital of Bikaner region and blossomed as a rich and thriving territory under the rule of further descendants.

 The most famous landmark of Bikaner, Junagarh Fort was, built by Raja Rai Singh.
-Under his rule, Bikaner started blossoming in the real sense.
+Under his rule, Bikaner started blossoming in a real sense.
 After he won the territories of Marwar, he was granted regions in Burhanpur and Gujrat by the Mughal rulers.
 He built the Junagarh Fort, originally named Chintamani, from the hefty income he received from the territories he had won.
 The Junagarh Fort of Bikaner is one of the major forts of Rajasthan.
 Junagarh Fort is one of the rare Rajasthani forts built on the plains.
 A very large fort, it has seven gates and many palaces.
-It also hosts attractively designed pavilions.
-There are some fine Hindu and Jain temples dating from 16th century in this fort.
+Junagarh Fort also hosts attractively designed pavilions.
+There are some fine Hindu and Jain temples in Junagarh Fort dating from 16th century.
 In the same fashion as other Fort Complexes in Rajasthan, Junagarh Fort also has been developed over multiple centuries.
-Hence, the style in which the different areas of the fort have been built reflects different periods the fort has seen, such as Rajputana, Gujrati, Mughal and British.
+Hence, the style in which the different areas of the fort have been built reflects the different periods the fort has seen, such as Rajputana, Gujrati, Mughal and British.

 Lalgarh Palace is another architectural attraction in Bikaner.
 Designed by Sir Swinton Jacob, the same architect who designed the Laxmi Nivas Palace, this wonderful palace demonstrates British and Italian architectural styles.
 A portion of Lalgarh Palace, too, has been converted into a heritage hotel.
 Another portion is the private residence of the royal family.
 There is an interesting museum in the palace possessing some important Sanskrit manuscripts and a Sanskrit library.